alena-zayts/LLMs_for_integers_addition/README.md

 Recently, LLMs have shown impressive success on a wide range of tasks, including mathematical, using this approach.

-For example, paper [[1]](#1) demonstrates that by fine-tuning an autoregressive language model (GPT-Neo) on appropriately structured step-by-step demonstrations **in a text form**, it is possible to teach it to execute a mathematical task that has previously proved difficult for Transformers – longhand modulo  operations – with a relatively small number of examples.
+For example, paper [[1]](#1) demonstrates that by fine-tuning an autoregressive language model (GPT-Neo) on appropriately structured step-by-step demonstrations, it is possible to teach it to execute a mathematical task that has previously proved difficult for Transformers – longhand modulo  operations – with a relatively small number of examples.
+ Their demonstrations are presented in a widely used **chain-of-thought (COT)** form.

 Nevertheless, while LLMs can 'themselves' perform simple arithmetic operations, their performance falls dramatically when dealing with large numbers ([[6]](#6)).
 In fact, even when fine-tuning a PaLM-based model on 164B tokens of explicit mathematical content, one of its two